sematext/docs/docs/monitoring/tag-support.md

 title: Monitoring Tags
-description: Tag is an attribute of a datapoint (or metric) that could be used for grouping and filtering.
+description: Tag is an attribute of a data point (or metric) that could be used for grouping and filtering.

 Tags are sent by Sematext Agents as part of every data point and they are shown in UI as filters.
-For example, as part of docker container metrics, the agent sends hostname on which the container is running, container identifier, container name, container image as tags which appear as filters in UI.
+For example, as part of Docker container metrics, the agent sends hostname on which the container is running, container identifier, container name, container image as tags which appear as filters in UI.
 User can then group or filter the container metrics using these tags.

 The tags are automatically collected by agents while fetching metrics and sent as part of metrics to the receiver.

 ## Reserved Tags

-Following tags are reserved and cannot used in user defined tags, App agent YAMLs.
+Following tags are reserved and cannot be used in Tag aliases, App agent YAMLs and as custom fields in logs.
 There are used to correlate data across multiple apps and logs.
+Refer to [Special Logs Fields](/logs/special-fields/) for list of special fields in logs.

 ### Common Tags